 Outstanding Divisional Full-time Faulty Member

-Carolyn England (Winfield), Professor of Computer Information Systems, Business and Technology Division
+Carolyn England (Winfield), Professor of Computer and Information Science, Business and Applied Technology Division

 Carolyn England was the primary contributor to the development of the Linux curriculum.
 She also delivered the courses and tested the required hardware and software.
 England stays at the forefront of technology as the sole CIS faculty working with 3-D printing, creating prototypes and demonstrations used by faculty and students.
 She works to grow enrollments in STEM and Career and Technical Education courses, especially with female students, and she serves as one of the principle organizers of the annual STEMCON event.